benderni/zf-cli/README.md

 # zf-cli
-A command-line interface module for ZF1
+A command-line interface skeleton module for ZF1

 ### Installation
 Check out the repositry or download the zip.
 Add the `cli` module to your modules folder.